ftso-eu/sgb-allowance/README.md

 ## Add a dapp to the list
 Fork this repo and add your dapp to the list [here](https://github.com/ftso-eu/sgb-allowance/blob/master/src/helpers/dapps.js) or submit an [issue](https://github.com/ftso-eu/sgb-allowance/issues).
 You can also use https://twitter.com/ftso_eu to speed up this process.

+## Credits
+This is a fork of https://github.com/James-Sangalli/eth-allowance